 Lybrate.com has top trusted Physiotherapists from across India.
-You will find Physiotherapists with more than 36 years of experience on Lybrate.com.
+You will find Physiotherapists with more than 30 years of experience on Lybrate.com.
 You can find Physiotherapists online in Hyderabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Priyanka Gulati

 Spinal Surgery Disorders

 Treatment of Splinting

 Arthritis And Pain Management Treatment

 Orthopedic Physical Therapy

 Submit a review for Dr. Priyanka GulatiYour feedback matters!